vytran1/WeatherAPI/README.md

   - Typing command `openssl genrsa -out keypair.pem 2048`.
 This command will generate a rsa key pair file which contains private key and public key.
   - Typing openssl `openssl rsa -in keypair.pem -pubout -out public.pem`.
 This command will extract public key from the rsa key pair file to a separate file.
 The public key is used for providing API access token.
   - Typing command `openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem `.
 This command will extract private key from the rsa key pair file to a separate file.
 The private key is used for verified the API access token.
+5. **Running Test**:
+   - Running tests in the WeatherAPIClientManager project which are `testAddAdminUser`, `testAddClientUser`, `testAddSystemApp`, `testAddReaderApp` in `/src/test/
+   - Running tests in the WeatherAPIService project.